Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/01-aie_a_to_z/01-custom_base_platform_creation.md

       ![missing image](images/export_xsa_pg4.png)

 9. Close the Vivado project after platform export process finishes.

+> Note:  The vivado platform creation can be automated by running "make vivado_platform"

 ### Step 2: Build the Platform in the Vitis Software Platform